-The survivor allowance is replaced by the universal old-age pension at age 65.
+The survivor allowance is replaced by the universal old-age security pension at age 65 and, depending on the insured's income, the low-income guaranteed income supplement.

-Earnings-related survivor pension (Canada Pension Plan/ Quebec Pension Plan): The deceased must have made contributions during the lesser of 10 years or one-third of the years in which contributions could have been made; the minimum contribution period is three years.
+Earnings-related survivor pension (CPP/QPP): The deceased must have made contributions during the lesser of 10 years or one-third of the years in which contributions could have been made; the minimum contribution period is three years.

-Eligible survivors include a widow(er) or common-law partner (same sex or opposite sex) and children younger than age 18 (age 25 if a student).
-A surviving spouse younger than age 35 who does not have dependent children or a disability is not eligible for benefits under the Canada Pension Plan.
+Eligible survivors include a widow(er) or common-law partner (same sex or opposite sex) and children younger than age 18 (age 25 if a full-time student).
+A surviving spouse younger than age 35 at the time of the insured's death who does not have dependent children or a disability is ineligible for a survivor's pension under the CPP until age 65.